JianqiangRen/FlowBasedBodyReshaping/README.md

 ## News
-(2022-09-28) The pertained model and code are available now.
+(2022-09-28) The pretrained model and code are available now.

 ## Overview